isabella232/advertising-cloud.en/help/integrations/analytics/macros-flashtalking.md

 description: Learn how to add Analytics for Advertising Cloud macros to [!DNL Flashtalking] ad tags
 feature: Integration with Adobe Analytics
 ---
-# Configure Flashtalking Tags with Macros to Capture AMO IDs and Other Data
+# Configure [!DNL Flashtalking] Tags with Macros to Capture AMO IDs and Other Data

 <!-- Rewrite description as appropriate. -->